hashhashu/separable-notes/README.md

 * relative path is used instead of original absolute path to make it more portable
 * can add description about tag in `sepNotes_category.md`
 * fix bug about tag lost in `sepNotes_category.md`
+* fix bug when new added node is not leaf node
 #### 0.1.5
 * attach action is not needed anymore when adding first note
 * handle situation when src file cannot write